gansm/finalcut/doc/faq.md

 -------------------------

-The supported platforms are Linux, FreeBSD, NetBSD, OpenBSD, macOS, Cygwin on Microsoft Windows and Oracle Solaris
+The supported platforms are Linux, FreeBSD, NetBSD, OpenBSD, macOS, Cygwin on Microsoft Windows, GNU Hurd, and Oracle Solaris

 What do I need to write my own programs with FINAL CUT?